Show Sidebar Log in

 One of the things I have noticed with public meetings is that the level of distraction / diversion of attention seems to increase exponentially with the size of the space and number of people present.
 Also that the dynamic of the group is effected by the number of people present – opportunities for any form of discussion between participants seem much more difficult at public meetings and the need for very careful facilitation increases.
 Wondering if you have found this about the larger meetings you have led?

-7 May 2022 at 11:24 pm #7157
+at 11:24 pm #7157

 Participant